multani7871/employee-led-SPVs/how_to_source_employees.md.md

 						 - Streak
 					 - Email sending
 						 - Sendgrid
-				 - Strategy
-					 - I tried reaching out to every employee at a number of VC backed startups across the spectrum from Series A to pre-IPO.
-I saw fairly high open rates but did not get many responses.
 			 - LinkedIn
 				 - Connect requests
 					 - Employees will generally accept connection requests but they often don't respond when I send a message after the connection request.